Yemen: Military

 The armed forces of Yemen include the Yemen Army (includes Republican Guard), Navy (includes Marines), Yemeni Air Force (Al Quwwat al Jawwiya al Yamaniya; includes Air Defense Force).
 A major reorganization of the armed forces continues.
 The unified air forces and air defenses are now under one command.
 The navy has concentration in Aden.
 Total armed forces manning numbers about 401,000 active personnel, including moreover especially conscripts.
-The Yemen Arab Republic and The People's Democratic Republic of Yemen joined to form the Republic of Yemen on 22 May 1990.
-The supreme commander of the armed forces is the President of the Republic of Yemen.

-The number of military personnel in Yemen is relatively high; in sum, Yemen has the second largest military force on the Arabian Peninsula after Saudi Arabia.
+The number of military personnel is relatively high; in sum, Yemen has the second largest military force on the Arabian Peninsula after Saudi Arabia.
 In 2012, total active troops were estimated as follows: army, 390,000; navy, 7,000; and air force, 5,000.
 In September 2007, the government announced the reinstatement of compulsory military service.
 Yemen's defense budget, which in 2006 represented approximately 40 percent of the total government budget, is expected to remain high for the near term, as the military draft takes effect and internal security threats continue to escalate.
 By 2012, Yemen had 401,000 active personnel.